10 Important YouTube KPIs to Measure Marketing Success

 - Daily active viewers

-With a high watch time, you also stand to reap another significant advantage, to do with YouTube’s algorithm.
+1. Watch TimeTraditional wisdom suggests that a list of YouTube KPIs should begin with the number of views.
+Much as views are important, it is the watch time that is the real indicator of how engaging people find your videos.
+YouTube’s algorithm focuses more on watch time as it is easier to get a high number of views with clickbait titles and tactics.
+With a high YouTube watch time, you also stand to reap another significant advantage, to do with YouTube’s algorithm.
 With a higher watch time, the probability of your video moving up in search results and recommendations is that much higher.

 - Compare the average watch times of different videos and set internal benchmarks.

-- Group videos by themes and analyze watch times.
+- Group videos by lengths, themes and styles and analyze watch times.

 - Content quality